bondhugula/polymage-benchmarks/README.md

 Requirements
 ============

-1) Python 2.7 or higher
+1) Python 2

-2) OpenCV 2.4.8 or higher (with QT/GTK support, video codec support for the video demo), Python bindings for OpenCV.
+2) OpenCV 2.4.7 or higher (with QT/GTK support, video codec support for the video demo), Python bindings for OpenCV.
 On a Fedora Linux system, these can be installed with